sara-sabr/ITStrategy/presentations/en/Micro-acquisition_PPOC.md

 - Technical skills gaps exist

 Note:
+- aka what is the problem that we are solving?
 - 95% of SMEs surveyed in 2017 do not see the GC as a buyer.
 In a recent procurement ombudsman report GC standing offers and supply arrangements are 'cumbersome to use and difficult to qualify for.
 They also seem to disproportionately favour suppliers in the NCR'.
 As a result, the GC doesn't get the opportunity to benefit from many of the amazing developer talent that exists in Canada.
 - low dollar value contracts go through the same process as larger, more risky and complex procurements.
 Although procurement processes at ESDC are becoming streamlined (including initiatives like contract on demand), getting external help for small pieces of ad hoc development work (say to fix a bug or to build a small prototype) still takes weeks.
 In the world of open source, where the code is freely available to anyone to fix and access immediately, and when IT is moving towards a DevOps/agile way of working (where changes to IT systems can, and should, be made daily), it is necessary to have a procurement process that can move equally as fast.
 Without fast procurement we hinder our ability to deliver high-quality IT solutions.
 - procurement officers are facing even more capacity issues now during COVID.
 In their Procurement in 2020 and Beyond report, Gartner recommends 5 shifts regarding digital procurement.
 One of these involves shifting the ownership for low and mid-tier purchases away from corporate procurement teams so that they can focus primarily on strategic, high value, high-risk purchases.